-At Rockford Speech Therapy there are a variety of services available for children ages 0-18 years old.
-We serve children who have communication disorders such as expressive/receptive disorders, articulation/phonological disorders, stuttering, and children who need Alternative or Augmentative Communication (AAC) devices or services.
+We serve children ages 0-18 with communication disorders and help children needing Alternative or Augmentative Communication (AAC) devices or services.
 We offer individual one-on-one therapy as well as alternative locations and parent coaching.

 Expressive/Receptive Language Disorder